CanWang1987/CanWang1987/README.md

 How did I come to England?
 I finished a phonecall to international student's office ,afterwards I ended up dropping in this garden,it's a positive culture full of people with free ideas.

-In my past (as a consultant) my main main area of expertise was Cisco Security Systems (ASA, FirePOWER,) Though I have deployed and worked with other vendors (Junos, SONICWALL, Smoothwall, Symantec SGS).
+In my past (as a consultant) my main area of expertise was  Intelligent information Systems (ASA, FirePOWER,) Though I have deployed and worked with other vendors (Junos, SONICWALL, Smoothwall, Symantec SGS).

 ![This is an image](https://www.petenetlive.com/wp-content/uploads/2015/09/firewall-deployment-s-300x169.jpg) In addition I have extensive knowledge of the VMware product set (vSphere, Horizon, vCloud).
 And many years in Microsoft gloden partner with respect to client/server deployments.